leafo/lapis/docs/input_validation.md

 * The formatting of error messages can be customized.

-`types.params_shape` is designed to be used with the transform API of tableshape.
+`types.params_shape` is designed to be used with the transform API of Tableshape.
 The resulting transformed object is a validated table of parameters.

 `param_spec` is an array of parameter specification objects object, the